litianqi/LL3D/README.md

 After years of C++ development, I'm tired of normal 'good' C++ style and think Golang/Pythonic style is what I love and what I wanna transform C++ to.

-Besides a DirectX-only/platform-dependent engine is not competitive one, good engine should create a layor beyond platform-dependent graphics API.
-This engine is and always is a DirectX study project, so it's time to end as I have learnt all DirectX APIs.
+Besides a DirectX-only/platform-dependent engine is not a competitive one, good engine should create a layor beyond platform-dependent graphics API.
+This engine is just a DirectX study project, so it's time to end as I have learnt all DirectX APIs.

 ## Features